 Texas Has Liberal Gun Laws

-Texas is known for its ardent embrace of gun rights, have some of the most liberal policies in the country.
+Texas is known for its ardent embrace of gun rights, has some of the most liberal policies in the country.
 Individuals with a handgun carry license are permitted to carry openly, per Texas House Bill 910.
 Non-residents from states whose permits are recognized by Texas are also allowed to open carry under the new law.
 The state does not restrict NFA weapons, such as machine guns and assault rifles that are legally possessed under federal law and does not require background checks for private sales of firearms.

 Witnesses Wonder Where Wilburn Is